Menu

 • Non-essential processes like tissue repair are put on hold

 This response is lifesaving in an acute emergency.
 But when the HPA axis stays activated for weeks, months, or years, these same protective mechanisms become destructive.
+For a closer look at what this cascade feels like in day-to-day life, see our guide to how stress affects your body.

 According to the American Psychological Association, chronic stress contributes to six of the leading causes of death in the United States: heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide.